Soft-Condensed-Matter/Dynamical-Properties/README.md

 the instant components given in the files MDTend.dat, MDKtn.dat, MDPtn.dat with the total, kynetic and potential components, respectively.
 The number of samples within the input files must be provided previously.

+Code: Viscocity.f90

+Description: Computes the shear-viscocity and its kynetic, potential and kynetic-potential contributions using the corresponding autocorrelations functions given by total shear-stress (TSSCF.dat), kynetic (KSSCF.dat), potential (PSSCF.dat) and kynetic-potential functions (KPSSCF.dat)